Stereotypes of South Asians: China

+By recognizing that cultural views can differ greatly throughout regions in China, as they do in India.
+Still, there are some features that surpass national borders.
+China's official views India as a rival, stressing historical conflicts over Tibet and border issues as well as flaws in democracy-related structures.
+Chinese internet users' opinions of India are influenced by a limited range of visuals, such as photographs of media figures, viral pictures of crowded trains and unpleasant Ganges scenery, and movies like "Slumdog Millionaire".
+These portrayals frequently serve to continue negative stereotypes and interactions, being used as a demeaning descriptor.

-However, many Chinese view Indian Hindus with positive attributes too due to historic connections through Buddhism and ancient cultural contact.
+However, many Chinese citizens view Indian Hindus with positive attributes too due to historic connections through Buddhism and ancient cultural contact.
 A commonly held view is that India is rich in culture but under-developed.

 Malaysia

 Currently, around 7% of Malaysia's population consists of Indians, mainly from the Tamil ethno-linguistic group of Southern India, as a minority of a largely Malay population in Peninsular Malaysia.

 There are many stereotypes concerning Malaysian Indians.
 Some of them include that Malaysian Indians are considered as heavy drinkers and robbers.
-Malaysian Indians are also primely suspected of being members of Gangster or Terrorist Organisations and sometimes become victims to false accusation.
+Malaysian Indians are also primely suspected of being members of criminal or terrorist organisations and sometimes fall victim to false accusation.

-Racism still remains a major problem in Malaysia and some stereotypes have led to cases of public bullying and racially hurtful commentary, such as being called a 'Keling', 'mabuk' (drunkard) etc.
+Racism still remains a major problem in Malaysia and some stereotypes have led to cases of public bullying and racially hurtful commentary, such as being called a 'keling', 'mabuk' (drunkard) etc.

 Singapore

 Around 10% of Singapore's population consists of Indians, mainly from the Tamil ethno-linguistic group of Southern India, as a minority of a largely Chinese population.
 There are also some 160,000 non-skilled foreigners currently working in Singapore – a majority of them are from the Indian subcontinent.

 A stereotype of Singaporean Indians is that the Indian body is lacking in athleticism.
-They are however the richest and most successful ethnic group in Singapore, with exceptional educational attainment rates and low levels of poverty.
+They are however among the richest and most successful ethnic groups in Singapore, with exceptional educational attainment rates and low levels of poverty.

 Racism remains a minor problem in Singapore and some stereotypes have led to cases of public bullying and racially hurtful commentary, such as being called a 'black tofu'.

 Lower class foreign workers congregate in the Indian historical and now tourist enclave called Little India.
-Little India with its large concentration of Indians is not frequented by some Chinese Singaporeans because it is perceived as an alien space which is potentially threatening and dangerous.
+Little India, with its large concentration of Indians is not frequented by some Chinese Singaporeans because it is perceived as an alien space which is potentially threatening and dangerous.
 In 2013 a minor riot occurred in the area involving construction workers from Bangladesh, Pakistan and India, which helped fuel stereotypes of construction workers as being dangerous.